miloskud/Tic-Tac-Toe-Project/README.md

 # Draw a black filled box to clear the image.
 draw.rectangle((0,0,width,height), outline=0, fill=0)

-# Draw some shapes.
-# First define some constants to allow easy resizing of shapes.
+# Define some constants to allow easy resizing of shapes.
 padding = -1
 top = padding
 bottom = height-padding